h2oai/wave/website/docs/_start_q.md

-To start the Q server, simply open a new terminal window execute `qd`.
+To start the Wave server, simply open a new terminal window execute `qd`.

 ```shell
 cd $HOME/q